JonShort/testemail/README.md

 # Testemail

-Simple zero-dependency CLI to generate a uniquely aliased email address for use in testing.
+Zero-dependency CLI to generate a uniquely aliased email address for use in testing.

 Can automatically use a provided email (using env variables), or accepts an email via. the CLI.